- Feel like you cannot get through to your kids? Like they just don’t listen?

 * BE CLEAR about what the inappropriate behavior is, and why it is not appropriate.
 Explain what the more appropriate behavior is, and always try to wrap up with clarifying that you love them even though you may not like how they are behaving.

 * BE CONSISTENT!
-If you ground you child for a week, then follow through for the week (sorry kids! read on though, it gets better for you further down this page).
-HOWEVER, if you realize that you have overdone a consequence, then you may use the opportunity to teach your kids how to apologize and make things right by scaling down the consequence to a more reasonable level.
+If you ground your child for a week, then follow through for the week (sorry kids! read on though, it gets better for you down the page).
+However, if you realize that you have overdone a consequence, then you may use the opportunity to teach your kids how to apologize and make things right by scaling down the consequence to a more reasonable level.